-On some OS versions and devices, this will keep the application from ever seeing any portrait configurations or seeing any issues.
+On some OS versions and devices, this manifest key will keep the application from ever seeing any unexpected configurations.
 However on other devices (we have seen this on Motorola Atrix and other devices), this tag behaves somewhat differently.
 Specifically, while it ensures that your application will "settle" to the requested orientation, on these devices and OS versions, we find that there may be considerable "thrash" between multiple orientations owing to spurious configuration changes.